gravitational/gravity/build.assets/README.md

   Gravity clusters and installed applications.
 * `tsh` is a tool to remotely connect to clusters created from the images. tsh supports both SSH and Kubernetes API.
+* `terraform-provider-gravity` is a Terraform plugin used to support management of open-source Gravity clusters.

 See the quick start to learn how to use these tools: https://gravitational.com/gravity/docs/quickstart/